Gman-Superfly/AKIRA/pandora/PANDORA_AFTERMATH.md

 │  and future-orientation that clinical terms miss.              │ │                                                                 │
 │  THE FINAL INSIGHT:                                             │
-│  Hope remained in the box because hope IS the box—            │ │  the structure that contains and enables all else.             │ │                                                                 │ └─────────────────────────────────────────────────────────────────┘
+│  Hope remained in the box because hope IS the box,            │ │  the structure that contains and enables all else.             │ │                                                                 │ └─────────────────────────────────────────────────────────────────┘